xleon/mobileapp/.github/ISSUE_TEMPLATE/e-release-checklist.md

 - [ ] Create a manual testing issue from the template including all release specific features or bug fixes that need to be tested
 - [ ] Add the testing issue to the release project
+- [ ] Link the release pull request in the testing issue
 - [ ] Ensure that the release is tested according to the created testing issue
 - [ ] Close the testing issue once all testing is done
 - [ ] Check that there are no bugs/crashes, that need to be fixed ASAP.
 If there are, open an issue and fix them as a release bug fix